-I was born in Conyers, Georgia and grew up in, what was then, a quite rural and small close knit community.
-Though my parents made a good home for me, I kept a bed at many of the houses in the neighborhood and could lay my head wherever I chose.
-Growing up in such a way and in such a place provided a spring of experiences from which to gather rich and potentially terrifying stories drawn from the shadows of the wood surrounding our enclave.
+Mack grew up in a rural and small, close-knit community in the Deep south.
+Growing up in such a way and in such a place provided a spring of experiences from which to gather rich stories with a discernable Southern Gothic edge drawn from the shadows of the woods surrounding the enclave of her neighborhood.

-Before I came to work as an IT Analyst, I was a soldier, a librarian and adjunct professor at Texas Woman’s University.
-As a librarian, I authored and co-authored several articles for professional journals such as the Journal of the Medical Library Association, Medical Research Services Quarterly, and the Journal of Electronic Resources.
-I have presented at the Medical Library Association Conference, the Texas Gulf Coast Healthy Communities Partnership, and the Special Libraries Association Conference.
-I co-authored the book, Disaster Planning: a How-to-do-it manual, published by Neal-Schuman Publishers in 2005.
-I perform occasionally in Community Theater.
+After leaving the Army, Mack worked as a medical librarian and an adjunct professor at Texas Woman’s University.
+Mack has authored and co-authored several articles for professional journals such as the Journal of the Medical Library Association, Medical Research Services Quarterly, and the Journal of Electronic Resources.
+She has presented at the Medical Library Association Conference, the Texas Gulf Coast Healthy Communities Partnership, and the Special Libraries Association Conference.
+She co-authored the book, Disaster Planning: a How-to-do-it manual, published by Neal-Schuman Publishers in 2005.
+Mack performs occasionally in Community Theater.